 What is pickled okra good for?
 There are so many ways to serve this southern-inspired side and just about anywhere you’d place a dill pickle or bread and butter pickles you can also use okra.

 - Sandwiches: use them on the side as a crunchy side dish or use a toothpick to stick a piece directly on top of your sandwich.
-I highly recommened adding it to some pulled pork.
+I highly recommend adding it to some pulled pork.

 - Vegetables: spice up and side dish by mixing some into other cooked vegetables.